-Overall Apr 1 thru Jun 30, 2009 To Date
+Overall Jul 1 thru Sep 30, 2009 To Date

 Total Projected Budget from All Sources N/A \$13,788,000.00

 Total CDBG Program Funds Budgeted N/A \$7,788,000.00

 Program Funds Drawdown \$0.00 \$3,493.00

 Obligated CDBG DR Funds \$0.00 \$7,788,000.00

 Expended CDBG DR Funds \$0.00 \$3,493.00

 Match Contributed \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Program Income Drawdown \$0.00 \$0.00

-PROJECT DESCRIPTION: On June 11, 2009, the LMDC Board authorized a reduction in the funding allocation for the Fulton Corridor streetscape and streetwall improvement project from \$7,788,000 to \$7,102,050.
+PROJECT DESCRIPTION: LMDC proposes to allocate between \$7, 788,000 to fund Fulton Corridor streetscape and streetwall improvements through a Subrecipient agreement with the City of New York Department of Small Business Services.
+Last quarter the LMDC Board authorized an amendment to the Partial Action Plan reducing the funding amount for this program to \$7,102,050.
 This program will enhance the pedestrian and vehicular movement in the portals leading to Fulton Street, including John Street from William Street to South Street to enhance the connection to Burling Slip.
 The streetscape and streetwall improvements are part of the Fulton Corridor Revitalization Program.
 Potential improvements include new sidewalks and curbs, roadway resurfacing, street furniture, light poles, wayfinding signage, landscaping, seating, plantings and increased open space along Fulton Street between Gold and Pearl Streets.